wp-plugins/wp-universal-exchange-informer/readme.txt

 Exchange rate informer for Wordpress.
 This plugin allow to get exchange rates from banks supported by plugin, and show their like widget in your blog.

 Supported banks:
-The Central Bank of the Russian Federation
+The Central Bank of the Russian Federation,
-National bank of Ukraine
+National bank of Ukraine,
-National Bank of Moldova
+National Bank of Moldova.

 == Installation ==